It seems we can’t find what you’re looking for. Perhaps searching can help.

 We’ll also look at outgoings including any loans or financial commitments already in place.

-For the 55+RIO, the capital is repaid on death or entry into long term care.
+For the RIO Mortgage, the capital is repaid on death or entry into long term care.

 As a responsible lender, we look at providing mortgage loans that remain affordable now and in the future.